-New Zealand is unusual among developed nations in that a high proportion – about half – of its greenhouse gases come from agriculture.
-Most emissions are methane from burping farm animals, and nitrous oxide from soils and fertilisers.
-According to 2005 estimates published in the National Inventory Report, these emissions are 15.6% above 1990 levels.
+New Zealand is unusual among developed nations in that a high proportion – nearly half – of its greenhouse gases come from agriculture.
+Most of these emissions are methane from burping farm animals, and nitrous oxide from soils and fertilisers.
+According to estimates published in the 2019 national Greenhouse Gas Inventory, total emissions in 2017 were 23% above 1990 levels.
 This cow is being monitored for gas emissions.

 Using this item

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.